cmlacrd/continuous-integration/README.md

 # continuous-integration
-an example of a CI/CD gitlab with golang
+An example of a CI/CD gitlab with golang.
+It will help work with automated tests.